Continental Innovates with Rancher and Kubernetes

 Since Rancher 2.0 is based on Kubernetes and uses NGINX Ingress Controller (as compared to Cattle’s use of HAProxy), some of the load balancer features supported by Cattle do not have direct equivalents currently.
 However Rancher 2.0 does support the popular HTTP/HTTPS hostname/path-based routing, which is most often used in real deployments.
 There also is Layer 4 (TCP) support using the cloud providers via the Kubernetes Load Balancer service.
 The load balancing support in 2.0 also has a similar intuitive UI experience.

-The Kubernetes ecosystem is constantly evolving, and I am sure it’s possible to find equivalent solutions to all the nuances in load balancing going forward!
+The Kubernetes ecosystem is constantly evolving, and I am sure it’s possible to find equivalent and nuanced solutions for how to load balance traffic going forward!